Social history: Social history of Africa

+Australian social history

+In Australia, social history took on a non-Marxist concern for revealing the lives of people who had previously been neglected by older generations of historians.
+The two most significant social historians of Australian historiography, Ann Curthoys and Humphrey McQueen have both identified a lack of interest in social history among scholars compared with other national historiographies and a general non-Marxist, a-theoretical approach to social history among Australian social historians.
+Scholars generally see the first application of social history as McQueen's A New Britannia (1970), although some believe Russel Ward's The Australian Legend (1958) may have been a prototype new social history.

 Subfields

 Historical demography

 The study of the lives of ordinary people was revolutionized in the 1960s by the introduction of sophisticated quantitative and demographic methods, often using individual data from the census and from local registers of births, marriages, deaths and taxes, as well as theoretical models from sociology such as social mobility.
 H-DEMOG is a daily email discussion group that covers the field broadly.

 Historical demography is the study of population history and demographic processes, usually using census or similar statistical data.
 It became an important specialty inside social history, with strong connections with the larger field of demography, as in the study of the Demographic Transition.

 African-American history

 Black history or African-American history studies African Americans and Africans in American history.
 The Association for the Study of African American Life and History was founded by Carter G. Woodson in 1915 and has 2500 members and publishes the Journal of African American History, formerly the Journal of Negro History.
 Since 1926 it has sponsored Black History Month every February.